pyapp-kit/cmap/docs/colormaps.md

 even though the position is in between the second and third color stops.

 However, qualitative colormaps are often used to map integer valued or categorical values to colors.
+The behavior of calling a `Colormap` depends on the type of the input.
 Calling a `Colormap` with an integer

 ```python